-Although not part of ASP.NET 2.0, Microsoft has spent considerable effort improving tools for building ASP pages, namely the Visual Studio, Visual Web Developer, and Visual Web Developer Express products.
-These IDEs (Integrated Development Environments) allow drag-and-drop building of pages.
+Microsoft has spent considerable effort improving tools for building ASP pages, namely the Visual Studio, Visual Web Developer, and Visual Web Developer Express products.
+Although they are not part of ASP.NET 2.0, these IDEs (Integrated Development Environments) allow drag-and-drop building of pages.
 Most common actions are either automatic or guided with wizards.
 In cases where typing is required, the IDE provides intelligent completion of most phrases.
-This book uses the freely downloadable VWD Express.
+This book uses the freely download-able VWD Express.